This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Sedatives are given to help you stay calm and relaxed.

-- Cerebral arteriography: A cerebral arteriography, or cerebral angiogram, is done to take pictures of the blood vessels in your head.
-Ask your healthcare provider for more information about cerebral arteriography.
+- A cerebral arteriography, or cerebral angiogram, is done to take pictures of the blood vessels in your head.

-- Ear exam: An ear exam may be done to check for bleeding or discharge from your ears.
+- An ear exam may be done to check for bleeding or discharge from your ears.
 You may also need tests to check your hearing.

-- Electroneurography: Electroneurography is done to check for damage to your facial nerves.
+- An electroneurography is done to check for damage to your facial nerves.

-- Electromyography: Electromyography (EMG) measures the electrical activity of your facial muscles.
+- An electromyography (EMG) measures the electrical activity of your facial muscles.
 Your facial muscles are tested at rest and while you are using them.
 An EMG test may also check the nerves that control your facial muscles.

-- Lumbar drain: A lumbar drain may be needed to decrease pressure in your head and brain.
+- A lumbar drain may be needed to decrease pressure in your head and brain.
 Increased pressure occurs when cerebral spinal fluid (CSF) builds up.
 CSF is the fluid around your brain.
 A tube is put into your lower back that will stay there for a period of time.
 The excess CSF fluid will drain out of the tube.
 The fluid may be sent to a lab for tests.
 These tests help check for problems such as infection or bleeding around your brain and spinal cord.

-- Spinal tap: A spinal tap is done to drain CSF fluid and decrease pressure in your head and brain.
+- A spinal tap is done to drain CSF fluid and decrease pressure in your head and brain.
 A needle is inserted into the lower area of your back.
 A small amount of CSF will be drained through the needle.
 Your healthcare provider may send your CSF to a lab for tests.
 You may need more than one spinal tap.

-- Halo traction: A halo is a device used to keep you from moving your head and neck.
+- A halo is a device used to keep you from moving your head and neck.
 Halos are often used if your skull fracture is not stable.